 Can I use chicken breasts for Slow Cooker Butter Chicken?

-Chicken breast will work great, just make sure you reduce the cooking time accordingly (details in the recipe card below).
+However; chicken breast will work great, just make sure you reduce the cooking time accordingly (details in the recipe card below).

 Do I need a crockpot to make Butter Chicken?